sunnythree/Grape/README.md

 the relationship beteen operations and tensor:
 ![Grape](/doc/pics/op.png)
-Tensor contains data and connect the operations.The tensor which type is DATA transmit data from one op to another,The WEIGHT tensor and bias tensor only hold data for the op which create it.
+Tensor contains data and connect the operations.The tensor which type is DATA transmit data from one op to another,The WEIGHT tensor and BIAS tensor only hold data for the op which create it.

 ## communicate with